 Question 37.Which of the following best paraphrases the underlined sentence in paragraph 4?

-.
+AI is generally created to assist humans, but if it is misused, it will pose unimaginable threats.

 A. AI is created to improve life for humans, ensuring safety under all circumstances.